We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

-The prototype system increases the ad platform's average revenue per user (ARPU) by $1.2\%$ in our online A/B test in May 2020.
-The implementations of the system, experimental settings and results of the online evaluation are shown in Section~\ref{systen_online_evaluation}.
-The current system has two points that can be improved: (1) The system ranks the candidate items based on deterministic metrics ( i.e. relative increment in some KPIs or fixed weighted average).
-However, advertisers have different marketing demands, ranking based on advertisers' demands could better fulfill their personalized needs.
-(2) The current system gives recommendations based on a constant bid.
-In real-time bidding scenarios, since we use dynamic bidding strategies\cite{zhang2014optimal,zhang2016feedback,cai2017real,wu2018budget} to replace the constant bid strategy for better advertising performance, the system should be able to recommend such dynamic bidding strategies.
+The prototype recommender system increases the ad platform's Average Revenue per User (ARPU) by $1.2\%$ in the online A/B test in May 2020.
+The implementations of the system, experimental settings, and results of the online evaluations are shown in Section~\ref{systen_online_evaluation}.
+The currently deployed system is still in the infant stage: (1) The system ranks the candidate advertising strategies based on some deterministic metrics (i.e. relative increment in some KPIs or a fixed weighted average over KPIs).
+However, advertisers have various advertising preferences and objectives over the advertising performance, and ranking recommended strategies based on this information would improve the adoption rate and provide personalized advertising experiences for advertisers.
+(2) The current system gives recommendations based on a fixed bid price.
+We observe that the advertisers care more about the performance of the advertising strategy, instead of the specific contents of the strategy, such as the bid for each auction.
+We argue that the strategy recommender system for advertisers should focus on the advertising performance.